-Fall registration closed on September 14th.
-Keep in touch by signing up for our newsletter or visiting our social media about Spring registration.
+Registration is now open.
+Keep in touch by signing up for our newsletter or visiting our social media for more information.

 Finding healthier materials to specify for your building projects isn’t easy.
 It can be time-consuming and resource intensive.
 Sometimes it’s hard to know where to start because there’s just too much information to sift through, or the information is too technical.

 With this in mind, Healthy Materials Lab has created a four-course online certificate program in Healthier Materials and Sustainable Buildings to equip you with the right tools to make informed decisions and supply the necessary background information on basic construction materials, their chemical makeups and their relationship to human health.
 Each online course is completely self-paced.
 Completing the entire program satisfies 18 AIA (HSW) and 23.5 IDCEC (HSW) Continuing Education Credits.